 Principal Investigator (PI)

-The College (as your employer) for the design, conduct and reporting of a study and through the College, to the sponsor of the research (which may be Imperial College, an NHS Trust or other organisation) and to the care organisation(s) if relevent within which the research is taking place.
+The College (as their employer) for the design, conduct and reporting of a study and through the College, to the sponsor of the research (which may be Imperial College, an NHS Trust or other organisation) and to the care organisation(s) if relevant within which the research is taking place.

-- You have suitable experience and expertise in the conduct of research so that you can either; undertake the design, conduct and reporting of a study to standards set out in regulations or lead and manage others with delegaed responsibility for some of these aspects.
+- Suitable experience and expertise is in place, in the conduct of research so that the PI can either; undertake the design, conduct and reporting of a study to standards set out in regulations or lead and manage others with delegated responsibility for some of these aspects.

 - The research team give priority to the dignity, rights, safety and well-being of participants and potential participants are fully informed befoe deciding whether or not to join a study.